-- that the charity operates on a not-for-profit basis, and
+- that your charity operates on a not-for-profit basis, and

-- the way the charity's governing body (such as its committee or board) makes decisions and consults any members.
+- the way your charity's governing body (such as its committee or board) makes decisions and consults any members.

-A governing document may have different names depending on a charity’s structure or form:
+A governing document may have different names depending on your charity’s structure or form: